Bootblacking

 Contests and a subculture of its own

-Bootblacks gained traction as a distinct identity in the 1990s.
-In 1993, Harry Shattuck — a former International Mr. Leather (IML) contestant who had bootblacked at the Gold Coast and the IML Leather Market — founded the first International Bootblack competition at IML.
+Bootblacks gained ground as a distinct identity in the 1990s.
+In 1993, Harry Shattuck, a former International Mr. Leather (IML) contestant who had bootblacked at the Gold Coast and the IML Leather Market, founded the first International Bootblack competition at IML.
 The rules were simple: each weekend package contained a ticket redeemable for a bootblack session, and the bootblack who collected the most tickets won.
 The first International Mr. Bootblack was David Morgan, sponsored by the D.C.
 Eagle.
 In 1999 the title structure expanded: International Ms. Bootblack was inaugurated at International Ms. Leather, with Leslie Anderson the first woman to hold an international bootblack title.
-The contest, produced alongside IML, recognises the service and contributions of bootblacks to the community; contestants work a station in the IML Leather Market across roughly twenty hours over three days.
+The contest, produced alongside IML, honours the service and contributions of bootblacks to the community; contestants work a station in the IML Leather Market across roughly twenty hours over three days.
 As the leather-subculture record puts it, "with the establishment of local, regional and international bootblack contests in the 1990s and early 2000s, bootblacks began to gain visibility as a subculture in their own right."

 In practice

 Classic bootblacking centres on a seated client and a bootblack who cleans, conditions, and shines the leather.
-The work runs through stripping old polish and grime, conditioning the leather, and building up wax — the celebrated "mirror shine" or spit-shine produces a glasslike, high-gloss finish through layered wax and patient buffing.
+The work runs through stripping old polish and grime, conditioning the leather, and building up wax; the celebrated "mirror shine" or spit-shine produces a glasslike, high-gloss finish through layered wax and patient buffing.
 Typical tools include brushes, cloths, daubers, saddle soap and conditioners, waxes, and water.
 Beyond footwear, bootblacks maintain the wider leather and rubber wardrobe of the scene.

 The care is also custodial and historical.
 Much leather gear is gifted, earned, or inherited, and a bootblack, in tending it, is described as "collecting the stories of their wearers" and so playing "a central role in the oral history of the leather scene."
 The erotic charge varies: for some it is the intimacy of kneeling and serving; for others, the tactile pleasure of leather and the choreography of skilled, attentive work.